cullerton/test_teach/docs/background.rst

+.. _background-reference-label:

 Background
 ==========

-In this lesson, we start with some motivation and end with an important concept.
+In this lesson, we discuss some motivation and introduce the concept of logging levels.

 --------------
 Event Tracking